 All of whom have been interested in why it creates such a powerful market advantage.
 With that in mind, let’s bring in the expert behind this impressive new approach to the markets.
-Please join me in introducing the man himself...
+Please join me in welcoming the man himself...
 Nate Bear!

 Nate: Great to be here!
-Thanks for having me [HOST].
+Thanks for having me, [HOST].

-Let me start by saying, this is hands down, the greatest, most lucrative discovery of my entire career.
+Let me start by saying this is, hands down... the greatest, most lucrative discovery of my entire career.

 Host: Nate, before we get too far ahead of ourselves...
 Some viewers at home might not be familiar with you...
-And that’s because you aren’t some Ivy league big wig...
+And that’s because you aren’t some Ivy League big wig...

 Or some corporate hot shot who made his name on Wall Street...

-You started off as an Average Joe.
+You started off as an average Joe.

-In fact, you started your career path working construction with a modest $37,000 in savings...
+In fact, you began your career working in construction with a modest $37,000 in savings...
 And yet, without any professional trading licenses...

 Without any experience in the trading pits...